Nat-the-Kat/OpenShock-TaskMaster/docs/getting started.md

 4. it should say "waiting for json string..." now you can paste in the contents of a wifi.json file (see [this](wifi.md) for more details)

-Note 1: for this document (and all json documents used to configure this project) need to be minified, ie no newline characters or it will complain that its an invalid document. spaces are ok.
+note 1: for this document (and all json documents used to configure this project) need to be minified, ie no newline characters or it will complain that its an invalid document. spaces are ok.

 5. type in the command "write_networks". this writes the configuration to flash.